emqx/emqx-plugin-template/README.md

-emqttd_plugin_template
+emq_plugin_template
 ======================

-This is a template plugin for emqttd project.
+This is a template plugin for EMQ 3.0.

 Plugin Config
 -------------